midpointsup/midpoint/README.md

-Link to youtube video: https://youtu.be/uES8UcpQp7k
+Link to youtube video: https://www.youtube.com/watch?v=HslFnn2j0iM

 # Midpoint

-Midpoint is a web application designed to help users find convenient meeting locations.
+Discover the perfect meeting spot with our app, making it easy to find the ideal halfway point for you and your friends!

 Key features include:

 ### Main Features

 - **Meet in the Middle:** Finds meeting points based on average distance between users and API reviews.
-- **Recommendations:** Suggests preferred stores (e.g., restrooms, parks, movies, malls, restaurants - healthy, Japanese, American).
+- **Recommendations:** Suggests preferred stores (e.g., restrooms, parks, movies, malls, restaurants).
 - **Multiple Stops:** Users can add multiple stops where others can join.
 - **Group Routes:** All users in the same group can view shared routes.
 - **Explore Map:** Real-time map exploration and live route changes.
-- **Real-Time Interaction:** Follow other users' cursors and see live ratings for pinned places.
+- **Real-Time Interaction:** Follow other users' route changes and see live plan updates.
-- **User Profiles:** Show calendar availability, send email invites, import/export Google Calendar, and automatically add plans to calendars.
-- **Invite Friends**: Send emails to invite new users to join a plan using SendGrid API.
+- **Invite Friends**: Send emails to invite new users to join a plan using MailerSend API.

 ### Other Features